srsilverexe/WordFrequencyChecker/README.md

 ✅ Linear Search - Implemented and functional

-✅ Binary Search - In progress
+✅ Binary Search - Implemented and functional

 ❌ Hash Table - In progress